-- 6.2.1 Policy 8 Development in Green Belt of the Part 2 Local Plan states that applications for development in the Green Belt will be determined in accordance with the NPPF, as supplemented by the following Broxtowe-specific points 1-4.
-Paragraph 147 of the NPPF advises that inappropriate development is, by definition, harmful to the Green Belt and should not be approved except in very special circumstances.
-Paragraph 148 states that substantial weight should be given to any harm to the Green Belt.
-'Very special circumstances' will not exist unless the potential harm to the Green Belt by reason of inappropriateness, and any other harm resulting from the proposal is clearly outweighed by other considerations. - 6.2.2 Paragraph 149 of the NPPF states that a local planning authority should regard the construction of new buildings as inappropriate in the Green Belt and sets out a number of limited exceptions which can be regarded as appropriate development.
-Paragraph 150 lists further exceptions subject to them preserving the openness. - 6.2.3 This proposal does not fall within any of the exceptions referred to in paragraphs 149 and 150 of the NPPF.
-The development would therefore be inappropriate development and is therefore harmful, by definition, to the Green Belt. - 6.2.4 The application for the enclosure extension was granted permission in March 2021, having been approved by the Planning Committee.
+- 6.3 Policy 8 Development in Green Belt of the Part 2 Local Plan states that applications for development in the Green Belt will be determined in accordance with the NPPF, as supplemented by the following Broxtowe-specific points 1-4.
+Paragraph 153 of the NPPF advises that inappropriate development is, by definition, harmful to the Green Belt and should not be approved except in very special circumstances.
+Paragraph 153 states that local planning authorities should ensure that substantial weight is given to any harm to the Green Belt, including harm to its openness.
+'Very special circumstances' will not exist unless the potential harm to the Green Belt by reason of inappropriateness, and any other harm resulting from the proposal is clearly outweighed by other considerations. - 6.4 Paragraph 154 of the NPPF states that a local planning authority should regard development in the green Belt as inappropriate unless a number of exceptions applies. - 6.5 This proposal does not fall within any of the exceptions referred to in paragraphs 154 of the NPPF.
+The development would therefore be inappropriate development and is therefore harmful, by definition, to the Green Belt. - 6.6 The application for the enclosure extension was granted permission in March 2021, having been approved by the Planning Committee.
 It was determined that VSC for the enclosure had been demonstrated due to the need to conserve the wild animals that inhabit it.
 The applicant has stated that the proposed balcony assists the safe feeding of animals, whilst the viewing platform helps to support the welfare of the animals on the site.
 It is considered that the proposed additions to the enclosure fall under the established VSC case that has been previously accepted.
-It therefore needs to be considered whether the benefits of the proposal outweigh the harm to the Green Belt. - 6.2.5 The enclosure is a lawful structure, having been granted planning permission in March 2021.
-Therefore, the consideration as to the impact on the openness of the Green Belt needs to be made solely in respect of any additional harm caused by the proposed balcony and viewing platform.
+It therefore needs to be considered whether the benefits of the proposal outweigh the harm to the Green Belt. - 6.7 The enclosure is a lawful structure, having been granted planning permission in March 2021.
+Therefore, the consideration as to the impact on the openness of the Green Belt needs to be made solely in respect of any additional harm caused by the proposed balcony and lion platform.
 There is a relevant appeal decision for planning application 18/00808/ROC, at 176 Moorgreen, for amendments to a bungalow which had previously been granted permission in the Green Belt.
 The application proposed to retain dormer windows and roof lights, which had already been added to the building without permission, and was refused by the Planning Committee in February 2019.
 In allowing the appeal for the amendments the Inspector noted that the proposal would have a significantly harmful effect on the Green Belt had the site been undeveloped.
 However, the bungalow was now an established component in the landscape, and the approved scheme and erected dwelling shared many characteristics.
 The Inspector also noted that the differences between the approved building and the built structure consisted of relatively minor changes.
 As such, the Inspector concluded that the amended scheme in so far as the changes to the original permission was concerned had a very limited harmful impact on the openness of the Green Belt.